ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 ### Second layer

 Second layer of mechanism enables selection of thumbnail from a field that the first layer has found.
-It searches the content type for all the fields e.g. images with function "Can be a thumbnail" turned on.
+It searches the content type for all the fields, for example, images, with function "Can be a thumbnail" turned on.

 If there is more than one field in the content type that can be used as a thumbnail, this layer returns the first nonempty field as a thumbnail.